-PSO:1 Analyze the fundamental questions necessary to understand life as it is lived, with 1 30.1 other humans, PSO:2 Relate traditional philosophical notions to actual life and experience, reducing the abstractness of the notions.
+PSO:1 Analyze the fundamental questions necessary to understand life as it is lived, with other humans, PSO:2 Relate traditional philosophical notions to actual life and experience, reducing the abstractness of the notions.
 PSO:3 Develop a liberal outlook on religious issues and awaken a consciousness of religious pluralism.
 PSO:4 Relate traditional philosophical notions to actual life and experience, reducing the abstractness of the notions.
 PSO:5 Lead a more substantive and meaningful life.
 PSO:6 Develop a liberal outlook on religious issues and awaken a consciousness of religious pluralism PSO:7 The philosophy program promotes the development of the person as an individual and as a meaningful contributor to society.
 PSO:8 Develop an understanding of Indian Logical concepts through analysis of primary text and commentary upon it.
 PSO:9 Develop an awareness of different mental states and processes that ultimately generates self-estimation and the capacity of checking of undeserved and crude emotional overflow.
 PSO:10 They will learn how to prepare essay type answers by consulting several books on the topic.

-Annexure 3 Result Analysis Department of Philosophy Session - 2020-21
+Annexure 3 Result Analysis Department of Philosophy Session - 2021-22

-Sem Course No of Students Appeared Course Qualified Not Qualified Percentage of Qualified students
+Semester Course No of Students Appeared Course Qualified Not Qualified Percentage of Qualified students

-6 th Sem Hons 18 18 0 100
+VI Hons 30 30 00 100

-VI Prog 29 29 0 100
+VI Prog 61 61 00 100

-Annexure 4 Departmental Research and Publications in the session 2020-2021
+Departmental Research and Publications in the session 2021-2022 Publications